Frankasaurus/My-Obsidian-Vault/Campaigns/StracciaD&D 2/NPC's/Sultan Baaneel.md

 ## Appearance
 Like most Marid's, Baaneel had a fish-like head and green scales for skin.
 The lower half of his body is made up of a torrent of water.
 His eyes are a flat grey-ish white, and he wears well-maintained clothing, mostly silks.
 He is adorned in several pieces of jewelry.
 # Biography
 The Sultan was growing a small gem mining colony on the sea floor of the Inner Marvers, West of Amala Laguna, using slave labor.
 He and his Sahuagin militia - led by Baron Lxtrul - kidnapped [[Keylin Ostver]] while she was staying at Cape Rosa.
-The [[Party]] persued her on [[Archbishop Ilro'he|Archbishop Ilro'he's]] ship, [[The Verrewege]], with which they tracked the Baron's wherabouts, where they killed him to free Keylin and return her to her father [[Wilmide Ostver|Wilmide]].
+The [[Party]] persued her on [[Archbishop Ilro'he|Archbishop Ilro'he's]] ship, The Verrewege, with which they tracked the Baron's wherabouts, where they killed him to free Keylin and return her to her father [[Wilmide Ostver|Wilmide]].
 # Character information
 > TODO: Add statblock